BACK

 Have you recently acquired one or more rental properties?

-If so, it’s time to start thinking about how you’ll manage your new investments and tenants.
+If so, it’s time to start thinking about how you’ll manage your new investment properties and tenants.
 Your rental business is growing.
 You might even live miles away from the properties you’ve just bought or inherited.

 Maybe you’re only interested in investing, and don’t care to participate in the day-to-day management of tenants and units.

 Regardless of your situation, you need a reliable system—whether that be a person, company, or software application—to help you manage your rental properties.
-Without one, you’ll struggle to collect payments, manage leases, screen tenants, and track maintenance requests all at once.
+Without one, you’ll struggle to handle rent collection, manage leases, screen tenants, and track maintenance requests all at once, especially if you have multiple rental properties.

 So what are your options?

-Traditionally, landlords have hired property managers to manage their properties.
+Traditionally, property owners have hired property managers to manage their properties.
 However, this isn’t your only option.
 You can also hire a property management company or manage your properties yourself, using property management software.

 In this article, we cover the three basic ways to manage your rental properties, the pros and cons of each, and our recommendations for successful management.